Sellita

 Sellita (Sellita Watch Co.
 SA) is a Swiss manufacturer of mechanical watch movements based in La Chaux-de-Fonds in the canton of Neuchâtel.
 Founded in 1950, Sellita was one of ETA's major outsourced assembly partners for their movements until 2003.

 After 2003, Sellita developed its own movements based on ETA movements with expired patent rights and has become one of the main movement manufacturers of the Swiss watchmaking industry.

 Movements

-Hublot, IWC, Lilienthal Berlin, Oris, Raymond Weil, Sinn, TAG Heuer, Marathon, and Christopher Ward are among the brands that use Sellita's movements or slightly modified versions to power their watches.
+Hublot, IWC, Lilienthal Berlin, Eberhard & Co,Oris, Raymond Weil, Sinn, TAG Heuer, Marathon, and Christopher Ward are among the brands that use Sellita's movements or slightly modified versions to power their watches.